 The Vienna Opera House is where music reaches its pinnacle.
 It was the birthplace of two well-known composers: Mozart and Richard Strauss.
 It comes as no surprise, then, that it has a stellar international reputation.
 Behind its attractive façade, the Vienna Opera House hides a great architecture and a long-standing operatic tradition.
 Many historical figures, such as Luciano Pavarotti, Maria Callas, and Enrico Caruso, have performed here.

-Name: Vienna Walking Tour with professional guide
+Name: Vienna Walking Tour with a professional guide

 Tour type: Guided tour